Year One: How I Did It

 Sally’s Baking Addiction turns one in only a few short weeks.
-I can’t even believe it!
-It’s practically surreal as I look back over the past year and see how my blog has grown, how my photography has improved, and how my readership grows by thousands each month.
+I can’t believe it!
+It’s practically surreal as I look back over the past year and see how my blog has grown, how my photography has improved, and how my readership grows each month.

 This is not meant to brag; I merely want to show you that it IS possible.